sedkis/tyk-cli/docs/getting-started.md

+---
+layout: default
+title: Getting Started
+nav_order: 2
+description: "Install and configure Tyk CLI to start managing your APIs"
+---

 # Getting Started with Tyk CLI
+{: .no_toc }

 This guide will help you install and configure the Tyk CLI to start managing your APIs.
+{: .fs-6 .fw-300 }

+## Table of contents
+{: .no_toc .text-delta }

+1. TOC
+{:toc}

 ## Prerequisites